Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 ## Unimplemented assessment criteria

 * Completion / finalisation of layout changes for all screen sizes, specific issues with the navigation bar and hero images not being responsive accross all devices.
 On some screen sizes the navigation bar covers a part of the logo.
+* Readme.md to get new images for I want one page and images for mobile mockups

 ## Content